slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to network?

+Be useful, not important.

 [Listen](chapter_2_groups.md#on-communication) to people, [infer](chapter_3_action.md#on-analysis) their goals and help them.
-Be useful, not important.
 It’s not about you, it’s about the impact you have on others and the legacy that you leave.

 > *'You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.' -- Dale Carnegie*

 ### How to prepare an elevator pitch?

-Choose truth or our self-mythology will seduce us.
+Choose truth or your self-mythology will seduce you.

 > *'Being honest may not get you a lot of friends but it’ll always get you the right ones.' -- John Lennon*